2007 Metro Manila Film Festival

-The 33rd annual 2007 Metro Manila Film Festival ran from December 25, 2007 to January 7, 2008.
+The 33rd Metro Manila Film Festival ran from December 25, 2007 to January 7, 2008.

 Maricel Soriano, Jinggoy Estrada and the movie, Resiklo topped the 2007 Metro Manila Film Festival.
 Soriano and Estrada took home the Best Actress and Best Actor awards for their performances in the films Bahay Kubo: A Pinoy Mano Po! and Katas ng Saudi respectively.
 Ramon "Bong" Revilla, Jr.'s Resiklo won eight awards including the Best Picture and Best Supporting Actor for Roi Vinzon among others.
 Second-consecutive winners Nash Aguas and Jose Javier Reyes received the Best Child Performer and Best Screenplay respectively.

 Other awardees include Best Director for Cesar Apolinario, Metro Manila Film Festival Award for Best Supporting Actress for Bahay Kubo: A Pinoy Mano Po!s Eugene Domingo, and Gatpuno Antonio J. Villegas Cultural Awards for both Bahay Kubo: A Pinoy Mano Po! and Katas ng Saudi.

 Entries

 There are two batches of films in competition, the first batch was shown from December 25, while the second batch was shown on January 1, 2008.